60 Second Lemon Law Assessment™

 | Incidental damages | Towing, rental car, repair costs | Towing, rental car, repair costs |

-| Use allowance deduction | Yes, based on miles before first defect report | No deduction |
+| Use allowance deduction | Yes, with some limitations | No deduction |

 | Loan/lease payoff | Manufacturer pays off your loan | Lease transferred to new vehicle |